55 Fam. L. Q. 1 (2021).

 Second, the Article reveals that courts have recognized children’s interests in exploring their identities as part of the “best interests of the child” analysis.
 By conducting an analysis of more than 90 custody opinions involving children who explore their sexual orientation, racial identity, and religious affiliation, this Article demonstrates that gender expansive child custody cases are the latest iteration of a long line of family court precedent involving judicially recognized fundamental identity characteristics.
 Just as judges have endorsed exploration in these analogous situations, so too should they recognize pre-adolescent children’s need to explore their gender identity.

 Third, this Article provides decisionmakers with the practical information they need to resolve their cases.
-The “best interests of the child” standard is largely discretionary, which provides family courts with flexibility to promote children’s needs.
-However, family courts need the relevant scientific data and precedent to reframe their approaches.
-Additionally, legislators should enact statutes that reinforce gender identity exploration, which they are more likely to do when armed with the scientific evidence and precedent that this Article provides.
-As a result, this Article’s analysis of medical literature and immutable identity cases is more than a framework for understanding the issue—it is also part of the solution to the problem.
+The “best interests of the child” standard is largely discretionary, which provides family courts with flexibility to promote children’s well-being.
+However, to reframe their approaches, family courts must have the relevant scientific data and precedent.
+Additionally, this Article argues that legislators should enact statutes that reinforce gender identity exploration, which they are more likely to do when armed with the scientific evidence and precedent that this Article provides.
+As a result, this Article’s analysis of medical literature and fundamental identity cases is more than a framework for understanding the issue—it is also part of the solution to the problem.